Last updated - March 22, 2018

 You can export Order reports and Customer Reports using the Export CSV button on far right.
 Please remember this button is visible only on browsers that support ‘download’ property.

 You must’ve got a basic idea of WooCommerce Reports from this article.
-WooCommerce docs has a video tutorial on the same.
+WooCommerce docs have a video tutorial on the same.